Curbside Carryout: The New Normal

 Last week, California Gov. Gavin Newsom announced guidelines for the state’s restaurants to reopen their dining rooms in a 12-page document.
 It paints a picture of what the future of sit-down dining in the Bay Area will be like: servers in face masks, tables spaced at least six feet apart, and rigorous cleaning protocols.
 It makes sense to provide guidelines in preparation to let people inside, but since this remains unattainable and weeks away most likely weeks away in Contra Costa County, restaurants continue to face the difficult task of pivoting to carryout food operations and using their creativity to come up with new menus.

-Below are some of the Walnut Creek restaurants doing takeout, along with a link to who's open in Lafayette. (here) If you don't see one of your favorites here, please leave us a comment on our Facebook page.
+Below are some of the Walnut Creek restaurants doing takeout, along with a link to who's open in Lafayette. (here)

 After closing completely for almost two months, Oke Poke, Buttercup Diner, Modern China, and Main Street Kitchen are back with creative beverages and dishes to go.
 If you need a little comfort between two slices of bread, there's nothing more satisfying than a sandwich from Morucci's Deli.
 The restaurant at Diablo Hills Golf Course, The Greenery, is stepping it up with daily family-style prime rib and salmon piccata specials.